itaygot/Graphics/README.md

 # Graphics

-Graphics apps, using the OpenGL library, for learning purposes.
+Graphics projects, using the OpenGL library, for learning purposes.

 Using a backend library ('Common'), written by Etai Meiri, from his OpenGL tutorial website 'http://ogldev.atspace.co.uk/', some of its files i've edited for my use.